Is it Safe to Visit Santiago Chile? A Guide to Safety in Chile’s Capital

 Precautions to Take

-If you’re planning to visit Santiago during a protest or demonstration, follow these precautions: (See Also: Safe to Visit Hospital?
-A Guide to Your Health)
+If you’re planning to visit Santiago during a protest or demonstration, follow these precautions: (See Also: Is It Safe To Visit Arizona Right Now?
+Latest Travel Alerts)

 • Stay informed about planned protests and demonstrations.